Timilehin-bello/metacrafter-js-assessment/README.md

 ## Acknowledgments

-This code was created as an assessment solution to demonstrate NFT management using JavaScript.
+This code was created as an assessment solution to demonstrate NFT Collection using JavaScript as a Metacrafter😎.

 Feel free to customize and expand upon this code to meet your specific requirements.
 It serves as a starting point for building more complex NFT management systems or integrating with blockchain technologies.